ikolossvary/ikolossvary.github.io/content/event/AnalysisSeminar/index.md

 In the general case we prove that if $A$ and $B$ are compact metric spaces and the Hausdorff dimension of $A$ is bigger than the upper box dimension of $B$, then there exist a compact set $A'\subset A$ and a Lipschitz onto map $f\colon A'\to B$.
 As a corollary we prove that any `natural' dimension in $\mathbb{R}^n$ must be between the Hausdorff and upper box dimensions.
 We show that if $A$ and $B$ are self-similar sets with the strong separation condition with equal Hausdorff dimension and $A$ is homogeneous, then $A$ can be mapped onto $B$ by a Lipschitz map if and only if $A$ and $B$ are bilipschitz equivalent.
-For given $\alpha>0$ we also give a characterization of those compact metric spaces that can be obtained as an $\alpha$-H\"older image of a compact subset of $\mathbb{R}$.
+For given $\alpha>0$ we also give a characterization of those compact metric spaces that can be obtained as an $\alpha$-Hölder image of a compact subset of $\mathbb{R}$.
 The quantity we introduce for this turns out to be closely related to the upper box dimension.
-This is a joint work with Tam\'as Keleti.
+This is a joint work with Tamás Keleti.
 {{< /spoiler >}}
 - **October 31: Alex Rutar (University of Jyväskylä)**
-Title: *TBA*
+Title: *Non-convex optimization in fractal geometry*
 {{< spoiler text="Abstract" >}}
-TBA
+What does non-convex optimization have to do with fractal geometry?
+I will discuss two such applications: the first, more well known, in multifractal analysis; and the second, more recent, in the dimension theory of dynamically invariant sets.
+In these two settings, fractal geometric problems can often be reduced to an abstract optimization problem over some measure space.
+A technical difficulty is that the objective functions which arise are often non-convex and non-smooth.
+To understand how to work around these difficulties, a key perspective is the parametric geometry of Lagrange multipliers.
+The new results are based on joint work with (different subsets of) Amlan Banaji, Jonathan Fraser, Thomas Jordan and István Kolossváry.
 {{< /spoiler >}}
 - **November 7: TBA**
 Title: *TBA*